 Support: Our trusty support vehicle carries all your luggage, has lunch, snacks and water at hand, and is there if you need a break from the saddle.

 Your tour leaders will take care of your meals and snacks throughout your journey with us which mostly takes advantage of the delicious fare in local restaurants.
-This excludes two lunches and four evening meals which are at your own cost to give you the opportunity to explore local cuisine of your own choosing.
+This excludes two lunches and four evening meals which are at your own cost to give you the opportunity to explore local eating options of your own choosing.
 We are able to cater for vegetarians* and special diets and if this includes you, it is essential to advise us of this before your tour begins, so that the support vehicle can be stocked with the necessary supplies.

 Typical meals include:

 *Vegetarians – Please note that in Colombia meat is considered staple and vegetarianism is not widely understood.
 We will be doing our best to request dishes with plenty of vegetables (and meat-free dishes) however vegetarian options are limited and hence can be repetitive and you really need to be the type of vegetarian who is OK to ‘eat around the meat’.

 **Colombian traditional food consists of rice and bean dishes with plenty of meat, eggs, plantain, corn bread and meat based soups.
 We will do our best to supplement with plenty of fruit and vegetables.

 All accommodation for the duration of your tour is included.
 All accommodation for the duration of your tour is included in locally owned hospedajes and hotels on a twin share basis (2-4 star), and one night in basic farm-stay dormitory rooms.